microsoft/FluidFramework/tools/generator-fluid/app/templates/README-Simple.md

 #### `./src/component<%= extension %>`

-The `component<%= extension %>` file contains the Fluid component and the logic for our data model.
+The `component<%= extension %>` file contains the Fluid component as well as the view logic.

 #### `./src/index.ts`